 About the Pictures on this Blog

-Unless otherwise mentioned, all these images were taken using a Celestron RASA 8-inch astrograph (telescope) and a ZWO ASI183MC one-shot color camera.
+Unless otherwise mentioned, all these images were taken using my Celestron RASA 8-inch astrograph (telescope) and a ZWO ASI183MC one-shot color camera.
 Originally I used an iOptron AZ Mount Pro alt-azimuth mount, but in 2023 I started using an iOptron HAE29ec equatorial mount.
 Image acquisition is controlled using software programs Sharpcap or NINA.

 About Electronically Assisted Astronomy